akashdeep-portfolio/Apple-Retails-Sales-Analysis-1Million-Rows---Advanced-SQL/README.md

 # Apple-Retails-Sales-Analysis-1Million-Rows---Advanced-SQL

-Analyzing over 1 million Apple retail sales records using SQL to extract insights, optimize queries, and improve data-driven decision-making.
-Focuses on advanced querying, performance tuning, and real-world business analysis.
+Work in progress!
+This project analyzes Apple retail sales data using SQL, focusing on query optimization and business insights.
+Below are some screenshots showcasing the latest updates: